 Influential Artists in Fauvism

 Their legacy continues to shape modern art history, and their paintings are consistently featured in top-tier auctions and institutional collections.
+If you are building a serious art collection, knowing these names is non-negotiable.

-Henri Matisse (France, 1869–1954)
+Henri Matisse (France, 1869 to 1954)

 Today, Matisse’s Fauvist-era pieces are rare and highly valuable.
 Major works have sold for upwards of $20 million, and his Fauvist paintings are held by the Museum of Modern Art (MoMA), Centre Pompidou, and the Hermitage Museum.

-André Derain (France, 1880–1954)
+André Derain (France, 1880 to 1954)

 Known for his bold landscapes and scenes painted during his time in Collioure, Derain was instrumental in developing the Fauvist style.
 Works like Boats at Collioure and Charing Cross Bridge exemplify his vivid use of color and simplified form.

 His auction prices vary widely depending on the period, but top-tier Fauvist works have fetched between $2 million and $6 million at Sotheby’s and Christie’s.
+That range makes him one of the more accessible entry points into serious Fauvist collecting.

-Maurice de Vlaminck (France, 1876–1958)
+Maurice de Vlaminck (France, 1876 to 1958)

 Vlaminck’s contributions to Fauvism include aggressively painted scenes of rural France, bursting with color and untamed energy.
 His palette was often limited but saturated, favoring cobalt blues and bright oranges.
 Works such as The River Seine at Chatou are prized for their emotional immediacy.

-Kees van Dongen (Netherlands/France, 1877–1968)
+Kees van Dongen (Netherlands/France, 1877 to 1968)

 High-profile sales include La Gitane and Woman with Large Hat, both of which sold for over $5 million in recent years.
 Van Dongen is well represented in the Guggenheim, Tate Modern, and Musée d’Art Moderne de Paris.

-Georges Braque (France, 1882–1963)
+Georges Braque (France, 1882 to 1963)

-Raoul Dufy (France, 1877–1953)
+Raoul Dufy (France, 1877 to 1953)

 Best known for his light-filled, decorative compositions, Dufy’s Fauvist period included seascapes, beaches, and harbor views.
-The Beach at Sainte-Adresse is among his most iconic works of this period.
-Dufy’s Fauvist paintings have strong mid-market appeal, often selling between $300,000 and $800,000, and have shown consistent appreciation since the early 2000s.
+The Beach at Sainte-Adresse is among his most iconic works from this period.
+Dufy’s Fauvist paintings have strong mid-market appeal, often selling between $300,000 and $800,000, and they have shown consistent appreciation since the early 2000s.

-Albert Marquet (France, 1875–1947)
+Albert Marquet (France, 1875 to 1947)

 Auction prices for his works hover between $150,000 and $500,000, depending on size, provenance, and condition.
+For collectors building a diversified Fauvist holding, Marquet offers quality at a relatively accessible price point.

-Othon Friesz (France, 1879–1949)
+Othon Friesz (France, 1879 to 1949)

 Historical ROI Performance of Fauvism

 Over the last 15 years, the average annual price appreciation for Fauvist artworks has ranged from 6.9% to 10.8%, depending on the artist, the work’s exhibition history, and whether it is a peak-period example.
+Those numbers hold up well against most traditional asset classes.

 Auction Market Data